 The Role of the Chimney Crown

 The primary role of the chimney crown is to keep water from entering the chimney.
 It is considered the first line of defense for the overall masonry.
 If the crown should fail, it can cause your chimney to leak.
 If you allow the crown to stay damaged, it can result in the rest of the masonry to crumble.
+In fact, faulty crowns are a common cause of chimney leaks.
 By keeping the chimney crown in good condition, you can keep your chimney and the rest of your fireplace in good repair, too.

 Common Chimney Crown Problems